UCSF-CBI/c4/docs/scheduler/submit-jobs.md

 # Submit Jobs

 There are two basic modes for doing work on Slurm, batch and interactive.
 Batch jobs are submitted to the scheduler and run at a later time.
-Interactive jobs happen in real time.
-One can also allocate resources ahead of time for an interactive job.
+[Interactive jobs] happen in real time.
 The relevant Slurm commands are `sbatch` for batch jobs, `srun` for interactive jobs, and `salloc` for allocating resources and then running `srun` tasks within the allocation.

 ## Submit a script to run in batch mode